 Morph vs Voice Aloud Reader

 Voice Aloud Reader is a no-frills Android app that uses your phone's built-in TTS engine—it's free or cheap ($5–$10 one-time) and completely privacy-respecting.
-Morph is a premium iOS app with proprietary voices, sleep modes, and a beautiful reading UI.
+Morph is a free iOS app with proprietary voices, sleep modes, and a beautiful reading UI.
 These are fundamentally different platforms.

 The verdict